nightonion/yosemite-tree-dataset/README.md

 Region A and C are used as the test set.

-To evaluate the accuracy of your model
+To evaluate the accuracy of your model:
 1. Cut Region A and Region C into smaller (eg. 960 x 960) blocks.
 2. Predict the number of trees in each block.
 3. Calculate the Mean Average Error (___MAE___) and Root Mean Square Error (___RMSE___).